Mar 7, 2010

 contemporary times have information and communication been the

-appropriate tool to shape the mind of the people because “
+appropriate tool to shape the mind of the people because “the

 way people think determines the fate of norms and